satoshinakamoto007/wallets/README.md

 # The Standard Wallet

 The standard command-line wallet contains the default functionality for a wallet.
-It can send and receive transactions as well as generate QR codes and a few other 'smart' features.
+It can send and receive transactions as well as generate QR codes and a few other "smart" features.

 ## Using the Command-line Interface